preciofishbone/OmniaDocsG2/blocks/button-link/action-button-65/index.rst

 Add as Favourite
 ------------------
-The purpose of this action is for the logged in user to add a Favourites link for a page.
-The following settings are available (see above for the general ones):
+The purpose of this action is for the logged in user to add a Favourites link for a page:

 .. image:: action-button-favourite.png